ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 {%- endhighlight -%}

 ### Custom output
 There are a lot of options in this command but I'll show you more two possibilities.
-Both is to talk about the `L` flag into the command.
+Both is to talk about the `-L` flag into the command.
 You can blaming a file specifying some numbers of lines:

 {%- highlight txt -%}
 git blame -L 10,20 User.swift
 {%- endhighlight -%}

-This command will blame the lines 10 to 20.
-But You can do specifying a function name, passing it as a regex into the command.
-Suppose you want to blame a function called `func configConstraints() { ... }`, you can run the command this way:
+This command will blame the lines 10 to 20, but you can specify a function name, passing it as a regex into the command.
+Suppose you want to blame a function called `func configConstraints() { ... }` in this file, you can run the command this way:

 {%- highlight txt -%}
 git blame -L /func\ configConstraints/ User.swift